opencog/learn/scm/gram-class/README.md

 in general, to track what needs to be merged with what.

-Note that a word vector with `CrossSection`s in it really is a different vector than one without it; thus, including `CrossSections really does alter the similarty between word-vectors.
-The similarities between word-vectors with `CrossSection`s on them does appear to be more accurate than those without, but this has noot been firmly established experimentally, nor is there any theoretical foundation for supporting this.
+Note that a word vector with `CrossSection`s in it really is a different vector than one without it; thus, including `CrossSection`s really does alter the similarity between word-vectors.
+The similarities between word-vectors with `CrossSection`s on them does appear to be more accurate than those without, but this has not been firmly established experimentally, nor is there any theoretical foundation for supporting this.